 Tax2u Ltd is the UK's leading construction specialist that helps Subcontractors from initial CIS and UTR registration through to managing your HMRC account and reclaiming your overpaid taxes.

-Tax2u Ltd is a privately owned, independent company.
-We are not HMRC, we are an authorised agent of HMRC which means we can speak to them on your behalf, but we are not nor do we give the impression that we are endorsed by HMRC.
+*Tax2u Ltd is a privately owned, independent company.
+We are not HMRC, we are an authorized agent of HMRC which means we can speak to them on your behalf; but we are not, nor do we give the impression that we are endorsed by HMRC.
 For further questions, contact our helpline.